Databricks FeatureEngineeringClient

 config – Configuration of the endpoint, including features, workload_size, etc.

-- create_feature_spec(*, name: str, features: List[Union[FeatureLookup, FeatureFunction]], exclude_columns: Optional[List[str]] = None) FeatureSpecInfo
+- create_feature_spec(*, name: str, features: List[Union[FeatureLookup, FeatureFunction, Feature]], exclude_columns: Optional[List[str]] = None) FeatureSpecInfo

 Creates a feature specification in Unity Catalog.
 The feature spec can be used for serving features & functions.